-- We may ask for more details of the baby's medical history. - We will not cover any treatment in a Special Care Baby Unit or paediatric intensive care.

-We may add other conditions to the baby's cover.
+- We will not cover any treatment in a Special Care Baby Unit or paediatric intensive care. - We may ask for more details or the baby's medical history or add other conditions to the baby's cover, unless your group have joined on a medical history disregarded basis.
 For example, we may limit their cover for pre-existing conditions.
+For more information see section 3.4 > How your membership works with pre-existing conditions and symptoms of them.